Proteusiq/dotfiles/README.md

 "diffutils" # File comparison utilities
 "direnv" # Environment switcher for the shell
 "eza" # A better ls and tree
-"ffmpeg" # A complete, cross-platform solution to record, convert and stream audio and video "findutils" # GNU `find`, `locate`, `updatedb`, and `xargs` commands "fzf" # Command-line fuzzy finder
+"fd" # A simple, fast and user-friendly alternative to 'find' "ffmpeg" # A complete, cross-platform solution to record, convert and stream audio and video "findutils" # GNU `find`, `locate`, `updatedb`, and `xargs` commands "fzf" # Command-line fuzzy finder